ollinmagno/duolingo-flutter/README.md

-# Interface do aplicativo Duolingo com Flutter.
+# Duolingo application interface with Flutter.